-Nozima Saidjanova is studying a Level 3 fashion course at Kensington and Chelsea College to achieve her dream of becoming a Fashion Designer.
+Nozima Saidjanova studies a Level 3 fashion course at Kensington and Chelsea College to achieve her dream of becoming a Fashion Designer.
 The ambitious 20-year-old started out on a series of art and design courses at the College to improve her drawing techniques before moving on to fashion.

 “I wanted to get into fashion and I really liked the area that the College was based.
-It has a reputation as having good quality teaching and it seemed really friendly”, said Nozima.
+It has a reputation as having good quality teaching and it seemed really friendly.”

 Throughout her studies Nozima has been supported by the College’s Study Support Team as she is deaf and uses British Sign Language.